Occupational Exposure to Bloodborne Pathogens

 Proper steps must be taken to ensure that both evaluations and preventive measures are instituted in a timely manner.
 The steps noted below should be followed when exposure occurs in a medical student.

 1. Cleanse thoroughly the exposure site immediately following the exposure.
-Irrigate eye with water keeping the affected eye lower than the unaffected eye during irrigation.
+Irrigate eyes with water keeping the affected eye lower than the unaffected eye during irrigation.

-2. Note the patient's name, the location where the exposure occurred, the date and time of the exposure, the rotation, the names of witnesses, and, in the case of a needle stick, the type (hollow bore or solid).
+2. Note the patient's name, the location where the exposure occurred, the date and time of the exposure, the rotation you were on, the names of witnesses, and, in the case of a needle stick, the type of needle.

 Minimizing Risks